sisodiabhumca/gsiso-ai/CONTRIBUTING.md

-# Contributing to Gsiso AI Linux
+# contributing to gsiso ai linux

-Thank you for your interest in contributing to Gsiso AI Linux!
-We welcome all contributions, whether it's code, documentation, testing, or feature suggestions.
+thank you for your interest in contributing to gsiso ai linux! we welcome all contributions, whether it's code, documentation, testing, or feature suggestions.

 ## Table of Contents
 1. [Code of Conduct](#code-of-conduct)